unniisme/GameDevChallenge/SimpleTarget/SimpleTarget.md

 # Simple target
-A simple target about dodging the bullets.
+A simple game about dodging the bullets.

 The cannon will follow the player and shoot at them at regular intervels. \
 The player loses if they get shot.